Cookie choices

 Next step

-Turn the feature page into a live private search
+Turn this route into a private search

 If this page resolved the trust and fit questions, move directly into intake while the strongest photo and platform clue are still ready.